-The Sabin property is located at the north margin of the mineral-rich Sturgeon Lake Greenstone belt of Archean metavolcanic and metasedimentary rocks in the Wabigoon Sub-Province of the Superior Province, 400 km northwest of

-Thunder Bay, about 10 km north of the community of Savant Lake, Ontario.
-The property is known to host a VMS base-precious metal deposit called the Marchington Zone.
+The Sabin property is located at the north margin of the mineral-rich Sturgeon Lake Greenstone belt of Archean metavolcanic and metasedimentary rocks in the Wabigoon Sub-Province of the Superior Province, 400 km northwest of Thunder Bay and about 10 km north of the community of Savant Lake, Ontario.
+The property hosts a VMS base-precious metal deposit called the Marchington Zone.